askap-vast/vast-tools/VASTDROPBOX.md

 **Note** The filtering does not quite work on the quality control plots due to the slight different naming scheme.
 This is hoped to be addressed in a future update, but if you wish to view the plots then the suggested method is to filter out everything apart from the QC and download this.

 ### User Files List
+**Note** It's now easier to perform custom queries using the flags as presented above, so this method should not be needed often, if at all.

 When supplying a list of files it needs to follow the directory structure of the Dropbox.
 It also needs to explictly state the files - i.e. you **cannot use wildcards** (sorry it's the limitations of using Dropbox this way).

 For example if I wanted to download a set of STOKES I COMBINED images from EPOCH01, the file would be: